 This list answers the questions, "Which celebrities have died from sepsis?" and "Which famous people died due to sepsis?"These notable sepsis deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has sepsis as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

 Christopher D'Olier Reeve (September 25, 1952 – October 10, 2004) was an American actor who played DC comic book superhero Superman, beginning with the acclaimed Superman (1978), for which he won a BAFTA Award.
 Reeve appeared in other critically acclaimed films such as The Bostonians (1984), Street Smart (1987) and The Remains of the Day (1993).
 He received a Screen Actors Guild Award and a Golden Globe Award nomination for his performance in the television remake of Rear Window (1998).
 On May 27, 1995, Reeve was left quadriplegic after being thrown from a horse during an equestrian competition in Culpeper, Virginia.
 He used a wheelchair and needed a portable ventilator to breathe for the ...more on Wikipedia

 Birthplace: New York City, New York, United States of America

-Jeffrey Charles William Michael "Jeff" Conaway was an American actor known for his roles in the movie Grease and two US television series Taxi and Babylon 5.
-Conaway was also featured in the first and second season of the reality television series, Celebrity Rehab with Dr. Drew.
-In May 2011 after spending just over two weeks in the hospital, Conaway died at the age of 60 due to complications related to pneumonia and the degenerative brain condition known as encephalopathy. ...more on Wikipedia
+Jeffrey Charles William Michael Conaway (October 5, 1950 – May 27, 2011) was an American actor and singer known for playing Kenickie in the movie Grease and for his roles in two American television series, Taxi and Babylon 5.
+Conaway was also featured in the first and second seasons of the reality television series Celebrity Rehab with Dr. Drew. ...more on Wikipedia

 Age: Dec. at 61 (1950-2011)